contentful/contentful-import/README.md

 ## Limitations

-- This tool imports only your published Content Model, Content and Assets.
-It will support Editor Interfaces, Webhooks and Roles & Permissions in a future version.
-Draft entries are not supported.
+- This tool currently does **not** support the import of space memberships.
-- You can only import content to an empty space.
-It does not support merging content into pre-existent spaces.
+- Imported webhooks with credentials will be imported as normal webhooks.
+Credentials should be added manually afterwards.
-- If you have custom widgets, you need to reinstall them manually in the new space.
+- If you have custom UI extensions, you need to reinstall them manually in the new space.

 ## Changelog